The Bankrate promise

 - Intentional arson

 In addition to human causes, lightning bolts have the potential to ignite wildfires if they last for an unusual period of time.
 Especially during the 2020 California wildfires, dry lightning strikes were a leading cause for the record-breaking burns.
 The state’s hot, dry climate only added fuel to the 14,000 dry lightning strikes that sparked flame after flame in 2020.

-Living in an area like California with such a high risk for wildfires can make finding affordable homeowners insurance difficult.
-Insurers charge for coverage according to the level of risk they assume by taking you on as a policyholder.
+When you apply for a home insurance policy, insurers charge for coverage according to the level of risk they assume by taking you on as a policyholder.
 Because of this, some insurance carriers will charge higher premiums, increase deductibles, cap payouts, or deny coverage altogether for homes in high-risk regions.

 Does home insurance cover wildfires?

 Most standard homeowners insurance policies will cover fire damage, including from wildfires.
 There are many different coverage types that can help policyholders afford the cost of repairing or replacing their homes, or replacing personal property.

 Dwelling coverage pays for the cost of rebuilding or replacing the physical structure of your home and any other structures attached to it after a wildfire event, including decking or attached garages.
 Because rebuilding your home after a wildfire can be very expensive, it’s important that you have enough dwelling insurance.
 The cost of rebuilding a house in California depends on the area.
 For example, the average build cost in Fresno — a city that is susceptible to wildfires — is $290,000.